When it comes to starting a weighted blankets brand, you may find yourself in a place where you have to make some big decisions.

 Understand your costs

-When pricing your weighted blankets, it's critical that you first identify all of your costs and consequently mark up your weighted blankets so you can factor in a profit.
+When pricing your blankets, it's critical that you first identify all of your costs and consequently mark up your blankets so you can factor in a profit.

-The actual cost of your weighted blankets may include things like:
+The actual cost of your blankets may include things like:

 - The actual cost to make the product (ie. raw materials, supplies, manufacturer).